 The Historic Racer Project

-Historic Racer has now ended, however many people still enjoy reading the features I created, so they remain right here.
+However, Historic Racer has not died.
+Many people still enjoy reading the features I created, so they remain right here and I'll be adding more.

 Driver Coaching.
 A hot topic as ever in motorsport and an ever growing area for discussion in Historic Motorsport.
 This is something we’ve written about before, so it was interesting to spot this film … [Read more...] about Rob Wilson and the Flat Car Mantra